mm80843/T3.5/docs/Benef/PBN__Benef_1166.md

 # __Data sharing and collaboration__

-## Name of the Benefit

-Facilitates data sharing, analysis, and collaboration for research and epidemiological studies on COVID-19

 ## Description of Benefits pertaining to Beneficiaries

 * [Enhances scientific understanding, informs public health response, and supports evidence-based decision-making](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1297.md)